Sexual Assault Policy

 The Title IX Coordinator must have adequate training on the requirements of Title IX, including what constitutes sexual misconduct, consent, credibility assessments, and counter-intuitive behaviors resulting from sexual misconduct.
 The Coordinator must understand how relevant institution procedures operate and must receive notice of all reports raising Title IX issues at the College.

-Hagerstown Community College has appointed Jennifer Knight, Director of Human Resources, as the Title IX Coordinator.
+Hagerstown Community College has appointed Dr. Christine Ohl-Gigliotti, Dean of Students, as the Title IX Coordinator.